Efficient Noisy Quantum State and Process Tomography: Noisy Quantum Process Tomography

-Inspired by the aforementioned noisy QST task, we propose an efficient learning algorithm for the QPT task, surprisingly, we find our learning algorithm is even applicable to non-unital noise channels in the QPT tasks.
-In detail, we focus on the Heisenberg picture from the perspective of the operator evolution, transforming the objective from learning the quantum channel ${\rm Tr}[O\mathcal{C}(\cdot)]$ to learn the dual operator $\mathcal{C}^\dagger(O)$.
+Similar to the QST task, our fundamental strategy relies on finding an effective representation $\sum_{|P|\leq l^{\prime}}\beta_PP$, which approximates the target $\mathcal{C}^{\dagger}(O)$ in terms of the normalized Frobenius norm.
+To ensure independence from the input state distribution, the core idea is to introduce a ``decay coefficient" such that $\beta_P \propto c^{|P|}$ for some constant $c < 1$.
 Assuming the input states are drawn from a structured ensemble, such as locally flat or general product distributions, Refs.~\cite{huangLearningPredictArbitrary2023, chenPredictingQuantumChannels2024} propose learning a Hermitian operator by truncating all high-weight Pauli terms.
 This approach yields a learning algorithm with a sample complexity of $\mathcal{O}(n^{\log(1/\epsilon)})$, which crucially depends on the specific input-state ensemble.
 To decouple learning efficiency from the input state distribution, Ref.~\cite{razaOnlineLearningQuantum2024} leverages an online learning framework with a sample complexity of $\tilde{\mathcal{O}}(\sqrt{n})$.
 However, it incurs an $\mathcal{O}(4^n)$ classical post-processing overhead to update and recover the associated Choi matrix.
 This exponentially increasing runtime limits its scalability for large-scale systems.
-Here, we overcome the above barriers by leveraging a universally efficient sparse representation, naturally induced by the intrinsic structure of random quantum circuits.
-This compact representation is independent of both noise strength and circuit depth.
-We show that our algorithm is sample- and computationally efficient at predicting outcomes for arbitrary input states, including highly entangled states that explicitly violate the distributional assumptions of prior work.
-A more detailed comparison is provided in Table~\ref{Table} and the SI material~\ref{sec:comparison}.
+A complementary approach is the low-degree noise tomography protocol of Ref.~\cite{crupiEfficientCharacterizationCoherent2025}, which reconstructs a gate layer followed by low-degree noise using randomized Pauli product-state preparations and measurements, with the inverse gate layer handled in classical post-processing.
+Its efficiency, however, relies on a fixed low-degree noise ansatz, whereas i.i.d. single-qubit noise can have process-matrix support up to Pauli weight $n$.
+Here, we overcome these barriers by exploiting the sparse terminal Pauli representation induced by noisy random circuits.
+Under constant noise, the legal-path structure yields the sharper count summarized as our Result 1 in Table~\ref{tab:comparison}; for arbitrary noise strength, the universal low-weight terminal enumeration gives the input-agnostic and depth-independent guarantee summarized as our Result 2.
+In both cases, the learned effective observable predicts outcomes for arbitrary input states, including highly entangled states that explicitly violate the distributional assumptions of prior work.
+A more detailed comparison is provided in Table~\ref{tab:comparison}.